 How to Thaw Salami Before Cooking

-When defrosting salami, it is best to keep in mind that you have to do it in a slow-paced manner.
-This should be done to assure that your salami will have less chance of becoming a ground for developing of certain dangerous bacteria or other organisms.
+When defrosting salami, it is best to do it slowly in the refrigerator, overnight if necessary.
+This should be done to assure that your salami will have less chance of developing organisms that can cause a food-borne illness.

 How to Freeze Salami